portsmouth/Trinity/README.md

 # Trinity

-<a href="https://portsmouth.github.io/Trinity/">Trinity</a> is a programmable WebGL 3d fluid simulator.
+<a href="https://portsmouth.github.io/Trinity/">Trinity</a> is a programmable WebGL 3D fluid simulator.

 <a href='https://portsmouth.github.io/Trinity/?preset="Basic plume"'><img src="./thumbs/Basic-plume.png" width="33%"/></a><a href='https://portsmouth.github.io/Trinity/?preset="Plume + sphere collider I"'><img src="./thumbs/Plume-sphere.png" width="33%"/></a><a href='https://portsmouth.github.io/Trinity/?preset="Plume + walls"'><img src="./thumbs/Plume-walls.png" width="33%"/></a>
 <a href='https://portsmouth.github.io/Trinity/?preset="Nuke III"'><img src="./thumbs/nuke.png" width="33%"/></a><a href='https://portsmouth.github.io/Trinity/?preset="Nuke"'><img src="./thumbs/nuke-II.png" width="33%"/></a><a href='https://portsmouth.github.io/Trinity/?preset="Moving fireball III"'><img src="./thumbs/fireball.png" width="33%"/></a>
 <a href='https://portsmouth.github.io/Trinity/?preset="Dust devil"'><img src="./thumbs/dust-devil.png" width="33%"/></a><a href='https://portsmouth.github.io/Trinity/?preset="Dye collision"'><img src="./thumbs/Dye-collision.png" width="33%"/></a><a href='https://portsmouth.github.io/Trinity/?preset="Vortex street"'><img src="./thumbs/vortex-street.png" width="33%"/></a>

+## Overview

-## Simulation
+### Simulation

 Trinity solves the Navier-Stokes equations of fluid/gas dynamics for the pressure and velocity field on a fixed size Eulerian grid.

-The dynamics is determined by user-written programs which specify the injection of velocity, application of external forces, and the presence of (static) walls which the fluid collides with.
+Only the core simulation logic is hard-coded, while most of the dynamics is determined by user-written GLSL programs which specify the injection of velocity, application of external forces, and the presence of (currently, static) walls which the fluid collides with.
 Hot fluid is simulated by injection of a scalar field representing temperature, which is then passively advected and made to affect the dynamics according to buoyancy forces.
 In general, up to four scalar fields (collectively referred to as "the temperature") may be passively advected and used to drive the dynamics.

-The following 5 programs specify the dynamics:
+The following 5 user-written GLSL programs specify the dynamics:

   - <a href="#common">Common</a>: declare UI sliders and color pickers, and bind them to UI.
 Setup common variables.
-  - <a href="#initial">Initial</a>: specify initial conditions for velocity and temperature
+  - <a href="#initial">Initial</a>: specify initial conditions for velocity, temperature and medium density and albedo.
+  - <a href="#inject">Inject</a>: inject velocity, heat or media into the simulation.
+  - <a href="#influence">Influence</a>: apply external forces (due to e.g. buoyancy, wind).
+  - <a href="#collide">Collide</a>: specify collision geometry via an SDF.
+  - <a href="#render">Render</a>: specify how temperature maps to emission, and phase-function.

-### Grid geometry
+#### Grid geometry

 In all programs, the variable `vec3 wsP` refers to the world space position in coordinates which range from the origin to `vec3 L`, where `L` is in units of voxels.
 For example a grid of resolution `(128, 512, 128)` has its lower left corner at `(0,0,0)` and its upper right corner at `L=(128.0, 512.0, 128.0)`.
 The center of the grid is at `L/2`.
+(Thus the voxel size `dL` is always equal to 1.0).

+#### Technical details

+ - Diffusion of the advected terms, as well as fluid viscosity, is ignored (as is common in CFD for graphics).
+ - Neumann boundary conditions are applied at the edges of the grid (i.e. material flows freely out of these boundaries).
+ - As WebGL does not currently support writing to 3D textures from within fragment shaders, the 3D grid has to be represented via 2D textures.
+   This is done similarly to the ["flat 3D textures"](https://dl.acm.org/doi/10.5555/844174.844189) of Harris et al (2003).
+ - Pressure projection is rather simplistic and done via Jacobi iteration.

-## Rendering
+### Rendering

 For rendering, two color fields representing the density (extinction) and albedo of an absorbing/scattering/emitting medium (e.g dust or ink) are injected and passively advected.
 These are volume rendered via raymarching, assuming a single distance light (the "sun").
 The map from the temperature field to emission radiance (e.g. to simulate blackbody radiation) is provided by the user.

-### Technical details

- - Note that all diffusive terms such as fluid viscosity are ignored.
- - Neumann boundary conditions are applied at the edges of the grid (i.e. material flows freely out of these boundaries).
+The user-written <a href="#render">Render</a> program supplies the details of how temperature maps to emission, as well as the phase-function.

+## Parameters

-## Solver parameters
+### Solver parameters

+The fluid solver has the following parameters:

 - *Nx*, *Ny*, *Nz*: the voxel resolution on each axis.
-- *NprojSteps*: blah blah
-- *timestep*: blah blah
-- *max_timesteps*: blah blah
+- *NprojSteps*: the number of Jacobi iterations for the pressure projection step
+- *max_timesteps*: the maximum timestep count, after which the simulation loops
 - *vorticity_scale*: blah blah
 - *expansion*: blah blah
+- *timestep*: timestep value, normally fixed at 1.0

-## Renderer parameters
+### Renderer parameters

+Volume rendering parameters:

-- *extinctionScale*: blah blah
+- *extinctionScale*: scale the medium density (extinction) value
-- *emissionScale*: blah blah
+- *emissionScale*: scale the emission radiance
-- *anisotropy*: blah blah
+- *anisotropy*: set the anisotropy of the phase-function
-- *exposure*: blah blah
+- *exposure*: tonemapping exposure
-- *gamma*: blah blah
+- *gamma*: tonemapping gamma
-- *saturation*: blah blah
+- *saturation*: tonemapping color saturation
-- *sunLatitude*: blah blah
+- *sunLatitude*: latitude angle of directional light
+- *sunLongitude*: longitude angle of directional light
-- *sunPower*: blah blah
+- *sunPower*: power of directional light
+- *sunColor*: color of directional light
+- *skyColor*: color of (uniform) sky dome light
+- *Nraymarch*: number of raymarch steps
+- *max_spp*: maximum number of samples to average the jittered raymarch over
+- *spp_per_frame*: number of spp to run for each frame
+- *show_bounds*: show wireframe grid bounds
+- *colliderDiffuse*: collision SDF diffuse reflection color
+- *colliderSpec*: collision SDF specular reflection color
+- *colliderRoughness*: collision SDF specular roughness

+### Load/Save scene

+ - *save scene*: save scene out to a JSON file (filename auto-generated with a timestamp)
+ - *load scene*: load a previously saved JSON scene file

+### Keys

+  - Space bar: toggle the simulation play/pause state
+  - ESC key: restart the simulation from time 0.0
+  - F11 key: go fullscreen
+  - O key: dump JSON application state to console, used to generate new presets.
+  - F key: move camera to the standard orientation
+  - H key: toggle the menus and HUD

+## Programs

-The simulation is specified by the following six programs.
+The simulation is specified in detail by the following six GLSL programs (here with example implementations):

 ### Common